 About 12 hours later the fertilized egg starts to divide into two cells, and subsequently into four and so on.
 After about 48-72 hours from the egg collection, the embryos will usually consist of 4-8 cells each, by five days from the egg collection they will have formed blastocysts.
 Embryos or blastocysts are ready for transfer to the woman’s uterus on day 2 or day 3 (embryos) or day 5 (blastocysts).

 The embryo transfer procedure is quite simple and is usually pain free.
 No anaesthetic is necessary.
 One or two embryos suspended in a drop of culture medium are loaded in a fine plastic catheter with a syringe on one end.
 Gently and carefully, the doctor or nurse guides the tip of the catheter through the vagina and cervix, and deposits the embryos into the uterine cavity.
 The procedure is guided using ultrasound scanning to check the position of the catheter.

 Once the embryos have been replaced, the woman rests for a short while before going home.
 There is no chance of the embryos ‘falling out’ and women are advised to return to their normal routine as soon as possible.

 The number of embryos to be replaced will depend upon several factors such as female age, previous pregnancies and number of cycles.
 It is well proven worldwide that the safest pregnancy, for both the mother and child, is a singleton pregnancy.
 Twin pregnancies are at an increased risk of miscarriage, premature delivery, fetal or neonatal death and cerebral palsy.
 This risk increases dramatically for triplets, quadruplets etc. Our policy is to transfer one or two embryos under normal circumstances.
-In clinics which replace three embryos, there is only a negligible increase in pregnancy rate but a large increase in the risk of having twins or triplets.
+This will be discussed in detail with every couple prior to treatment and again on the day of embryo transfer.